 Dell's Maraschino Cherries is a nondescript brick warehouse on Dikeman Street in Red Hook, Brooklyn.
-It's one of those quiet buildings you'd walk by every day without noticing; the only way some neighbours know Dell's there is because of the viscous syrup that leaks down the sidewalk and into the gutter, which has historically caused neighbourhood bees to turn the colour of cough syrup.
+It's one of those quiet buildings you'd walk by every day without noticing; the only way some neighbors know Dell's there is because of the viscous syrup that leaks down the sidewalk and into the gutter, which has historically caused neighborhood bees to turn the color of cough syrup.

 After the recession, the business was veering dangerously toward the red.
 But instead of throwing in the towel, 57-year-old owner Arthur Mondella invested $5 million over the course of five years, which ultimately meant he could churn out twice as much fruit.
 To celebrate, according to a press release from last October, Dell's came out with a new logo, label and website—all intended to reflect "the many recent changes the company has undergone and its vision for the future."

 "We felt we had to do something to kick-start sales," Mondella told the Daily News about his company's reinvention in November.
 "We are looking to get our name out there to show people it's a different company."

 On Tuesday, police found out just how different the Dell's of today was from the factory Mondella's grandfather and father founded in 1948.
 Officers had obtained a warrant to look for evidence that he was polluting the water in Red Hook.
 But they found a shady-looking set of shelves held together by magnets and detected the smell of weed.

 Mondella promptly excused himself to the bathroom, where, after screaming "Take care of my kids!" to his sister, he shot himself.
 He left behind a community of bewildered Brooklynites, three daughters, and up to 1,200 pot plants.